 Parkinson's disease patients having continued access to osteopathic manipulative treatment (OMT) and/or with periodic acceleration therapy (PAT).
 Preliminary data is showing an improvement in gait for either modality and other osteopathic institutions have shown improvement with OMT.

-Carpal tunnel syndrome (CTS) patients having access to osteopathic manipulative treatment (OMT) and/or certain energy-emitting devices such as low-level laser therapy (LLLT) or therapeutic magnetic resonance (TMR).
+Carpal tunnel syndrome (CTS) patients having access to OMT and/or certain energy-emitting devices such as low-level laser therapy (LLLT) or therapeutic magnetic resonance (TMR).
 Studies have shown benefits when OMT is added to other conservative care and numerous positive comments have been seen in reducing pain and improving function with the energy-emitting devices alone or in concert with OMT.

-Low back pain patients with lumbar spondylolisthesis (forward slippage of the spine) having access to use of the Levitor® pelvic orthotic device and OMT.
+Studies look at low back pain patients with lumbar spondylolisthesis (forward slippage of the spine) who have access to use the Levitor® pelvic orthotic device and OMT.
 Numerous studies have demonstrated improvement in posture and/or back pain for patients with this spinal disorder and treatment with this combined protocol.